aliciajin/TextMining/README.md

 # TextMining

-Here are some practicing code for basic Natural Language Processing and Classificaion.
+Here are some practicing codes for basic Natural Language Processing and Classificaion.

 1. Exploratory analysis, words frequency distribution